Locally Adaptive Spatial Quantile Smoothing: Application to Monitoring Crime Density in Tokyo

-Quantiles are useful characteristics of random variables that can provide substantial information of distributions compared with commonly used summary statistics such as means.
-In this paper, we propose a Bayesian quantile trend filtering method to estimate non-stationary trend of quantiles on graphs.
-We introduce general shrinkage priors for graph differences to induce locally adaptive Bayesian inference on trends.
-Introducing so-called shadow priors with multivariate truncated distribution for local scale parameters and mixture representation of the asymmetric Laplace distribution, we provide a simple Gibbs sampling algorithm to generate posterior samples.
-We also develop variational Bayes approximation to quickly compute point estimates (e.g. posterior means).
-The numerical performance of the proposed method is demonstrated through simulation study with time series data, application of quantile regression and robust spatial quantile smoothing.
+Spatial trend estimation under potential heterogeneity is an important problem to extract spatial characteristics and hazards such as criminal activity.
+By focusing on quantiles, which provide substantial information on distributions compared with commonly used summary statistics such as means, it is often useful to estimate not only the average trend but also the high (low) risk trend additionally.
+In this paper, we propose a Bayesian quantile trend filtering method to estimate the non-stationary trend of quantiles on graphs and apply it to crime data in Tokyo between 2013 and 2017.
+By modeling multiple observation cases, we can estimate the potential heterogeneity of spatial crime trends over multiple years in the application.
+To induce locally adaptive Bayesian inference on trends, we introduce general shrinkage priors for graph differences.
+Introducing so-called shadow priors with multivariate distribution for local scale parameters and mixture representation of the asymmetric Laplace distribution, we provide a simple Gibbs sampling algorithm to generate posterior samples.
+The numerical performance of the proposed method is demonstrated through simulation studies.